-In the sub menu, there is a settings icon which allows you to remove modes from visibility and change the color of the font on the screen or do a factory reset.
-It’s a poor menu system, but if you used a Voopoo mod in the past or even the other Vandy Vape mods like the Pulse squonkers, you’ll know how it works.
+There is a settings icon in the sub menu which allows you to remove modes from visibility and change the color of the font on the screen or do a factory reset.
+It’s a poor menu system, but if you used a Voopoo mod in the past, or even the other Vandy Vape mods like the Pulse squonkers, you’ll know how it works.

 Testing on this mod was done with Samsung 30T 21700 Batteries.
 They list the specs at 100 watts, 8 volts and 40 amps.
 All three are listed on their site so that is great.
-During my testing the max achieved wattage was 106, so excellent rating at 100 watts.
+During my testing the max achieved wattage was 106.s.
 The amp limit I got was 27, which is average for a single battery mod these days but way under their 40-amp rating.
 The volt limit I got with a 0.62-ohm coil was 8.1 volts, which shows there is a boost circuit like most single battery mods on the market these days and is also right in line with their rating.